geekygirlsarah/remove_win10_apps/README.md

 installed with the OS.
 You have no option to remove them.
 You still have the ability to remove them.

-## Apps Removed

-These apps are capable of being removed by this script.
-If it has `(disabled)` by it, it's in the script but commented out, so it won't be removed by default.

-- 3D Builder
-- Alarms
-- Calendar
-- Clock
-- Food & Drink
-- Camera (disabled)
-- Candy Crush
-- Facebook
-- Get Office
-- Get Skype
-- Get Started
-- Groove Music
-- Health
-- Mail
-- Maps
-- Messaging
-- Microsoft Solitaire Collection
-- Money
-- Movies & TV
-- News
-- OneNote
-- Paid Wi-Fi & Cellular
-- People
-- Phone Companion
-- Photos
-- Reader
-- Sports
-- Store (disabled)
-- Sway
-- Travel
-- Twitter
-- Voice Recorder
-- Weather (disabled)
-- Xbox

 ## Instructions (Uninstall)

 1. Get the uninstall script in this repo.